 2. Give Google as much information as you can

 The more information you give Google in your product feed, the better Google can match you to relevant users and queries.

-For every optional attribute that you assign- such as the colour, suitable ages and genders for a product - the more likely Google is to place it in front of relevant queries.
+For every optional attribute that you assign- such as the color, suitable ages, and genders for a product – the more likely Google is to place it in front of relevant queries.

-For example, tell Google explicitly that you sell a dress whose colour is ‘dark red’ to match with users searching for ‘dark red dresses’.
-Don’t just assume that Google will guess the colour from the product title.
+For example, tell Google explicitly that you sell a dress whose color is ‘dark red’ to match with users searching for ‘dark red dresses’.
+Don’t just assume that Google will guess the color from the product title.